zurichat/zc_plugin_company_sales_prospect/README.md

 ## Django server

-Go back to the root directory and runthe following to start the django server
+Go back to the root directory and run the following to start the django server

 Create a file names .env in the `backend` root directory of the cloned repo. <br/>
 Then store your SECREY_KEY KEY and DEBUG variables in the file